Packington: History

 Following the Earl's death in 1920, his niece succeeded to the estate and to the title of Countess of Loudon.
 She decided to spend most of her time on her Scottish estate and arranged to sell off most of her holdings in Packington through auctions held in 1921 and 1922.
 Many estate tenants bought the property they had been occupying at this time.
 Further sales continued until the last remnant of the Hastings estate was the Round House.
 This was gifted to Packington Parish Council in 1997.

 Between the world wars most employment in Packington continued to be in farming, with several large farms and numerous smallholdings both within the village and in outlying parts.
 There were a number of shops including a Post Office and several small businesses.
 In 1938 a coalmine was opened along Spring Lane in an attempt to maximise production from the Coalpit Heath area.
-This achieved limited success but was superseded by opencast mining from the early 1940's, carried out by Macalpines over approximately twenty years.
+This achieved limited success but was superseded by opencast mining from the early 1940s, carried out by Macalpines over approximately twenty years.

-Electricity came to the village in the 1930's, mains water and sewage in the 1950's and gas in the 1960's.
+Electricity came to the village in the 1930s, mains water and sewage in the 1950s and gas in the 1960s.
 Towards the end of World War Two a group of villagers decided to start raising funds for a Village Hall to serve as a memorial to villagers who had sacrificed their lives in both World Wars.
 After much collective effort Packington Memorial Hall opened in 1958 and soon became a focal point of village life.

-By the 1960's some of the old farms were demolished and replaced by modern housing.
-The population of the village grew significantly in the 1960's and 70's.
+By the 1960s some of the old farms were demolished and replaced by modern housing.
+The population of the village grew significantly in the 1960s and 1970s.
 Some new building has continued around the core of the village to the present day, with the population now over 800.

 While worship at the Holy Rood Church continues, the Baptist and Methodist churches are no longer present.
 Membership of the Baptist Chapel had declined significantly by the start of World War Two and the chapel was demolished in 1958.
-The Methodists opened a new chapel on High Street in 1905, which was recognised as a church in the 1930's.
+The Methodists opened a new chapel on High Street in 1905, which was recognised as a church in the 1930s.
 However, membership declined towards the end of the century and a final service was held in 2009.
 The former church is now a private residence.

 The Post Office closed in 2008 but the village retains a very well-stocked and much used food and general store.
 The Bull and Lion public house continues to attract custom from within the village and further afield.

 Despite the increase in its population over the last sixty years, Packington is still quintessentially an old English village retaining its original medieval road layout and many picturesque old buildings.